plone/training/docs/mastering-plone/about_mastering.md

 Philip Bauer

 : Philip Bauer is a web developer from Munich who fell in love with Plone in 2005 and since then works almost exclusively with Plone.
-  A historian by education he drifted towards creating websites in the 90's and founded the company Starzel.de in 2000.
+  A historian by education he drifted towards creating websites in the 90's and founded the company https://www.starzel.de/ in 2000.
   He is a member of the Plone foundation, loves teaching and is dedicated to Open Source.
   Among other Plone-related projects he started creating the Mastering Plone Training so that everyone can become a Plone-Developer.